generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

  python amb.py  6.88s user 0.02s system 99% cpu 6.932 total
 ```

+### Vectorized combinatorial sugar

 This is somewhat better than I expected, but still impractical for most real-world problems.
-For performing e.g., monte carlo simulations, we want something with performance within an order of magnitude of C/C++ code (or at least Haskell).
+For performing e.g., Monte Carlo simulations, we want something with performance within an order of magnitude of C/C++ code (or at least Haskell).
 The ideal case would be to somehow vectorize the annotated function with minimal input from the user, probably using NumPy or a similar library that provides Python bindings to efficient array operations.
-In particular, if each step (or bind operation) in our function can be represented by `f(a, b, ...)`, with each argument being some (nondeterministic) expression derived from an `Amb` term, we want to implicitly generate the cartesian product of all `a_i, b_j, ...` and pass it to a vectorized version of `f`.
+In particular, if each step (or bind operation) in our function can be represented by `f(a, b, ...)`, with each argument being some (nondeterministic) expression derived from an `Amb` term, we want to implicitly generate the Cartesian product of all `a_i, b_j, ...` and pass it to a vectorized version of `f`.
 This will inevitably require some syntactic and semantic tradeoffs over the generator-based version.
 For now, we'll impose the constraint that our decorated function only takes as inputs, computes using, or returns integers or floats.

 Unfortunately, just swapping NumPy arrays into the code we showed earlier (instead of lists/sets) probably wouldn't be of much use: we'd still end up iterating through every element in native Python.
-We will inevitably need to have a vectorized version of every operation involved in the code so that we could process many branches in parallel.
-The other extreme involves full vectorization ignoring control flow; after each `Amb`, we could unroll all that had been encountered up to that point, take their cartesian product, and compute every relevant operation on every combination of inputs, accepting some wasted work in exchange for being able to forego extremely expensive native Python logic.
-In the case of our Pythagorean triple calculator, we don't lose much, since we need to conider every combination of elements from our three `Amb` expressions (clearly, a simpler collection-based solution like some of the ones shown on Rosetta Code would also work for this problem).
+We would inevitably need to have a vectorized version of every operation involved in the code so that we could process many branches in parallel.
+The other extreme involves full vectorization ignoring control flow; after each `Amb`, we could unroll all that had been encountered up to that point, take their Cartesian product, and compute every relevant operation on every combination of inputs, accepting some wasted work in exchange for being able to forego extremely expensive native Python logic.
+In the case of our Pythagorean triple calculator, we don't lose much, since we need to consider every combination of elements from our three `Amb` expressions (clearly, a simpler collection-based solution like some of the ones shown on Rosetta Code would also work for this problem).

-If we willing to temporarily dispense with some more complex control flow, we may as well just replace the generator-based interceptor with a special object that broadcasts over common arithmetic operations; if we do something like `Wrapped([1, 2]) + Wrapped([3, 4])`, for example, we would expect to get `Wrapped([1 + 3, 2 + 3, 1 + 4, 2 + 4]) == Wrapped([4, 5, 5, 6])`.
+If we are willing to dispense for the moment with some more complex control flow, we may as well just replace the generator-based interceptor with a special object that broadcasts over common arithmetic operations; if we do something like `Wrapped([1, 2]) + Wrapped([3, 4])`, for example, we would expect to get `Wrapped([1 + 3, 2 + 3, 1 + 4, 2 + 4]) == Wrapped([4, 5, 5, 6])`.
 This is certainly cleaner than with the generator approach; we only traverse the code once, instead of once per branch/combination.
 The main trouble is with if-statements -- we must follow *both* branches at different places in the array, ideally rewriting the `if` as an `np.where` or similar (we can perform this translation manually, but figuring out how to avoid this is an interesting exercise).
 We'll come back to that.

 Let's create a wrapper class that stands in for scalar values in our program and automatically performs the broadcasting described above: